 An independent clause is a group of words that can stand alone as a sentence.
 In other words, it has a subject, it has a verb, and it expresses a complete thought.

-A dependent clause cannot stand alone as a sentence because it lacks a subject, a verb, or a complete thought.
+Although it has a subject and a verb, a dependent clause cannot stand alone as a sentence because it lacks a complete thought.

 Definition: